 - Document Update Action – When a document in the compliance obligations is updated by the issuing body.

-- Internal Review Action – When someone at your organization puts a document or clause with the status Requires Review.
+- Internal Review Action – When someone at your organization assigns a document or clause the a Requires Review status.

 Since a separate action will be issued for every matching compliance obligations or document in your account, we recommend that you minimize the number of duplicate documents, and consolidate compliance obligations that are managed by the same teams as much as possible.